X. DEVELOPER RECOMMENDATIONS

 In case you get stuck, check out these recommendations for the build process.

 - As a developer you'd naturally want to be able to test out all the features offered by KDE Connect.
-Right now MSVC does the best job as a compiler, so you may choose that.
+Right now MSVC does the best job as a compiler for KDE Connect for Windows, so you may choose that.

 - Check out Craft docs for more help on how to use it.